matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 This time, Visual Studio should create a release bundle for you successfully.
 Once you get the confirmation window, click on the **Output location** link to open the folder where the bundle has been created.
 Then, click **Close** to close the publishing dialog.
 We will revisit the remaining options (to validate the package and deploy automatically) later.

 ## Deploying to the Store
 As with Google, you must manually upload your first build.
-To do this, go to the Microsoft Partner Center, and navigate to MauiStockTake (or your variation) in Apps and Games, and select **Packages** from the submission sub-heading on the left-hand menu.
+To do this, go to the Microsoft Partner Center, and navigate to your app in **Apps and Games**, and select **Packages** from the submission sub-heading on the left-hand menu.

 Upload the MSIX package to the Partner Center, either by dragging the file onto the grey upload box or clicking the **browse your files** link and navigating to the package.
 Once it has finished uploading, click **Save**.

-Once you have completed your first production release (covered in the next section), you can automate some of this process by having Visual Studio automatically upload builds to the Microsoft Partner Center.
+Now that you have uploaded a build, you can progress to the next section (Releasing to Production).
+Once you have completed your first production release, you can automate some of this process by having Visual Studio automatically upload builds to the Microsoft Partner Center.

 > You can work through all of the remaining steps without a production release, but the upload will be rejected at the last stage until you have one.
 {: .prompt-warning }